pdpipe/pdpipe/pdpipe/documentation.md

 * ValKeep - Keep rows by by their value in specific or all columns.
 * ColRename - Rename columns.
 * DropNa - Drop null values.
 Supports all parameter supported by pandas.dropna function.
-* FreqDrop - Drop rows by value frequency threshold on a specific column
+* FreqDrop - Drop rows by value frequency threshold on a specific column.
 * ColReorder - Reorder columns.
 * RowDrop - Drop rows by callable conditions.